mindspore-ai/docs/tutorials/training/source_en/advanced_use/optimize_data_processing.md

     - CPU frequency

         The setting of CPU frequency is critical to maximizing the computing power of the host CPU.
 Generally, the Linux kernel supports the tuning of the CPU frequency to reduce power consumption.
 Power consumption can be reduced to varying degrees by selecting power management policies for different system idle states.
 However, lower power consumption means slower CPU wake-up which in turn impacts performance.
-Therefore, if the CPU's power setting is in conservative or powersave mode, cpupower command can be used to switch performance modes, resulting in significant data processing performance improvement.
+Therefore, if the CPU's power setting is in the conservative or powersave mode, `cpupower` command can be used to switch performance modes, resulting in significant data processing performance improvement.

         ```shell
         cpupower frequency-set -g performance